jruels/tf-fun/labs/lab-setup/index.md

-# lab setup

-## Lab Setup
+# Lab Setup

-In this lab you will log into the AWS Console and start a CloudShell session.
+In this lab, you will log into the AWS Console and start a CloudShell session.
 We will be using this for all future labs.

 ### Log into the AWS Cloud Console
-To log into the console go to [https://console.aws.amazon.com/](https://console.aws.amazon.com/) in a browser.
-Once you have logged in, on the top right side, select the `US-East-2` region.
+To log into the console, use the details in the instructor-provided spreadsheet.

+Once you have logged in, select **AWS Account (1)** -> **Account (number)** -> **Management console**

+On the top right side, select the **US West (N. California)** `us-west-1` region.

 ![region](images/region.png)

 ### Start the CloudShell
-After selecting the `US-East-2` region, use the search bar at the top of the page to search for `CloudShell`.
+After selecting the `us-west-1` region, use the search bar at the top of the page to search for `CloudShell`.
 Click on the result shown in the screenshot.
 ![cloudshell](images/cloudshell.png)

 ## Cleanup